bagustris/nlp-python/index.md

 in the top of this page, maybe the definition of the term is there.

 > ## Prerequisites
-> Komputer dengan sistem operasi berbasis Linux (Ubuntu 16.04),
+> A computer with Linux-based Operating System (Ubuntu 16.04),
-> Python 3.6, dan
+> Python 3.6, and
 > NLTK 3.2.5
 {: .prereq}